-“Overall traditional Lottery sales are about 0.6 percent below last fiscal year due to the lack of big jackpots from the multi-state games, Powerball and Mega Millions.
-However, we are happy to report that scratch-off sales, which account for nearly 70 percent of Lottery sales, are up about 7 percent.”
+“Overall, traditional lottery sales are about 0.6% below last fiscal year due to the lack of big jackpots from the multistate games, Powerball and Mega Millions.
+However, we are happy to report that scratch-off sales, which account for nearly 70% of lottery sales, are up about 7%.”

 Nearly back to normal for revenue

 After costs, including prize payments, the state got $1.07 billion in revenue from traditional lottery sales in the first 11 months of 2018–19.